-Today’s artificial intelligence industry is not easy to quantify.
+Today’s artificial intelligence market is not easy to quantify.
 Besides the lack of consensus on a coherent definition for “artificial intelligence” as a term, the field’s nascent stage of development makes it difficult to carve out silos or hard barriers of where one industry or application ends, and another begins.

 In one of our more popular recent articles, we aimed to derive a valuation of the artificial intelligence market, based on current market research and our own insights.
 In this week’s article, I’ve set out to determine more of a “lay of the land” of the AI industry, including it’s various segments and application areas.